vaclav2016/xmppredis/xmppredis/README.md

 * For hardware/languages without rich hardware/libraries - Arduino, STM32 etc. For example: libopenssl may be is too big for Arduino, but notification exchange is require strong crypto-protection.
 Another example: I am happy use  [Smack](http://www.igniterealtime.org/projects/smack/) library, but have too many instances of Java Runtime Environment (JRE) is not good idea for my ARM'based servers - [C.H.I.P.](http://getchip.com/) and [Raspberry PI](https://www.raspberrypi.org/).
 * Building bridges between social platforms or internet protocols (jabber <-> email, skype <-> jabber etc).
 This bridges will be usefull for business (notification from your server to backoffice and customers) or for keeping your privacy (in case, when you place your bridge into [TOR](https://www.torproject.org/)).

 In this cases, you just a place message to [REDIS](http://redis.io/) queue.

-Also, remember - queue can have more then one subscriber, so you can play with subscribers combination.
+This is enought.

 Message format is simple text: